 1. Get as much time on stage in front of a live audience as possible.
-This can be plays, stand up, open mic, radio, choirs, etc. Learn by doing in front of people.
+This can be plays, stand up, open mic, radio, choirs, etc. Learn by doing in front of people, with people.

 2. Seek out, perform with and observe actors/performers more experienced and better than you.
 There may be no more efficient way to learn acting than to work with actors.

 3. Get good improv experience/training.

 5. Watch classic movies and TV, even video games.
 See my “Fantastic Fundamentals” page for specifics.
 Fill your “inner database” of story telling and character.

 6. Practice imitating out loud what you hear in movies, TV and radio.